 - Serve with freshly cut veggies for dipping or as a base for oven-roasted veggies such thick slices of cauliflower or go with crackers (homemade or store-bought) or grilled slices of baguette.
 For fresh veggies, I prefer a somewhat coarser hummus, with roasted veggies, I go with really smooth hummus - just process away to your hearts content.
 If you're looking for a cracker recipe, go HERE.

-Lime Honey Beet Salad (HERE) (a Dorie Greenspan recipe that we made many moons ago for our Fridays with Dorie online group)
+- Lime Honey Beet Salad (HERE) (a Dorie Greenspan recipe that we made many moons ago for our French Fridays with Dorie online group)